biobricks/blast-level/README.md

 ```
 var blastDB = blastLevel(db, {
-    sequence_key: undefined, // key in db that stores the sequence data
+  sequenceKey: undefined, // key in db that stores the sequence data
   path: undefined, // directory to use for storing BLAST db
-    auto_update: true // rebuild blast database when db is changed
+  autoUpdate: true, // rebuild blast database when db is changed
+  updateOnOpen: true, // rebuild blast database when db is opened
+  binPath: undefined, // if BLAST+ commands not in PATH specify bin directory here
+  debug: false // enable debug output
 });
 ```

-The options sequence_key and path _must_ be defined.
+The options sequenceKey and path _must_ be defined.

 You can use blastDB just as you would use the leveldb database directly, but if auto_update is true then any change to the database that touches the sequence data will update the BLAST database to match the sequence data.